Rooster tail: In fluid dynamics

-Related to water
+In water

-A fast current of water flowing over a rock near the surface of a stream or river can create a rooster tail—such commotion at the water's surface are avoided by boaters due to the near surface obstruction.
+A fast current of water flowing over a rock near the surface of a stream or river can create a rooster tail—such commotions at the water's surface are avoided by boaters due to the near surface obstruction.
 Propellers on boats can produce a rooster tail of water in their wake, in the form of a fountain which shoots into the air behind the boat.
 The faster a boat goes, the larger the rooster tails become.
-The efficiency of a boat's hull design can be determined by the magnitude of the rooster tail—larger rooster tails indicate less efficient designs.
+The efficiency of a boat's hull design can be judged by the magnitude of the rooster tail—larger rooster tails indicate less efficient designs.
 If a water skier is in tow, the skis also throw off a rooster tail.
-Airplanes lifting off from a lake produce lengthening rooster tails behind their amphibious floats with speed until the plane lifts off the surface.
+Airplanes lifting off from a lake produce lengthening rooster tails behind their amphibious floats as their speed increases, until the plane lifts off the surface.

-Related to air
+In air

-Airplanes leave rooster tails in its wake in the form of two circulations of the tip of its wings.
+An airplane leaves rooster tails in its wake in the form of two circulations at the tip of its wings.
 As the plane speeds up, the rooster tails become smaller.